Caca-XP/Realm-of-Feasts/README.md

 ## Description
 Realm of Feasts is a fantasy recipe discovery app that helps you find recipes based on the ingredients you already have at home.
 Realm of Feast searches its database and suggests the recipes you can make.
 The unique aspect of the app is that all recipes are of foods not from “Earth”.
 The app database includes recipes from Harry Potter, The Hobbit, Spirited Away, and many other mythical fictional realms.
 Thus, the name "Realm of Feasts."
-Fans of these realms can now prepare and enjoy the meals they've read about or seen on screen. upon it.
+Fans of these realms can now prepare and enjoy the meals they've read about or seen on screen, upon it.

-The app allows users to filter recipes by difficulty, preparation time, and even sort them according to their preferences.
+The app allows users to filter recipes by difficulty, and preparation time, and even sort them according to their preferences.
 Whether you're in the mood for a quick snack from "The Shire" or a challenging dish from "Hogwarts," Realm of Feasts has something for every fantasy food enthusiast.

 ## Authors
 Natasha Prasetyo